 We all have heard of the 3-day wait rule before introducing solid food to your little one.
 It simply means you have to wait 3-4 days whenever you introduce a new food item to your baby, before you go ahead with another new food.
 This rule helps you discover if your baby is allergic or intolerant to a specific food.

-Doctors and experts, time and again, urge parents to introduce foods gradually to the babies.
-While in the initial weeks, this is followed to the T, parents generally get excited in the absence of any allergies and stop following this thumb rule.
-As you saw from the above case study, this is not a good idea at all.
+Doctors and experts, time and again, urge parents to introduce solid foods gradually to their babies.
+While in the initial weeks, this is followed to the end, parents generally get excited in the absence of any allergies and stop following this thumb rule.
+Let’s see how important the 3 day wait rule is for your baby.

 Patience is the key to this rule.
 It simply means that after introducing a new food item in your baby’s diet, you need to wait at least 3 days (ideally 4-5 days) before introducing another new food item.
 During those 3 days, ensure your baby eats only those items that have previously passed the 3-Day test.

-If you introduce a new food over the course of many days, then it becomes very easy for you to monitor the impact it had on your child.
-Does she appear to have rashes the next day?
-Is her poop very loose?
-Is she showing signs of tummy ache?
-If you notice any of this small or big problems, then you can pinpoint quite easily what caused it and eliminate it from the baby diet.
+If you introduce a new food over the course of many days, then it becomes very easy for you to monitor the impact it had on your baby.
+Does s/he appear to have rashes the next day?
+Is their poop very loose?
+Are they showing signs of tummy ache?
+If you notice any of these small or big problems, then you can pinpoint quite easily what caused it and eliminate it from the baby diet.

 It is also a good idea to keep a baby food journal where you note down the food items introduced with dates and any noted aftereffects.
 This is especially important if there is a family history of food allergies.

 By the time your baby is 9-10 months, you would have introduced most of the things that make a balanced diet.
 Once this is achieved you can relax a bit, but only when you are offering home made food.